Use a QR Code reader on a mobile device to add this person as a contact:Close

 - Experimental Methods and Statistical Analysis (EMSA) 2a

-- We’re in this together: Using evidence-based visual perception to enhance crowd resilience.”
+- We’re in this together: Using evidence-based visual perception to enhance crowd resilience.
+(Phase 2).
 (Defence and Security Accelerator, 01 Sep 2018).
-Awarded
+In Progress

 - We’re in this together: Using evidence-based visual perception research to enhance the crowd’s ability to detect threats in the environment.
 (Defence and Security Accelerator, 15 Nov 2017).
 Completed